 Zapier is a popular third-party integration platform that allows monday.com users to build custom integrations between monday.com and the various platforms available within the Zapier system.
 It's especially useful if monday.com doesn't currently host a native integration with a platform that you use!

-Every connection you make within Zapier is called a zap.
+Every connection you make within Zapier is called a Zap.
 This article will show you how to create one.
-But first, to get started, you can view the list of Zapier supported platforms here.
+But first, to get started, you can view the list of platforms that Zapier can connect with here!

 Step 1: Pick the apps you want to integrate with monday.com